Carlos Moguel Jr.

-Carlos Moguel Jr. (born June 21, 2003) is an American professional soccer player who plays as a midfielder for USL Championship side New Mexico United.
+Carlos Moguel Jr. (born June 21, 2003) is an American professional soccer player who plays as a midfielder for USL Championship side Louisville City FC.

 Career

 Youth

 Moguel attended Martha Layne Collins High School in Shelbyville, Kentucky, where he was a Louisville Courier-Journal All-Area nominee and honorable mention to the All-State list.
 He played as part of the Louisville City academy and went on to sign a USL Academy contract with the club on February 22, 2021, allowing him to retain his NCAA eligibility, but also to play with the club's senior team.

 Professional

 Louisville City FC

-On September 27, 2021, Moguel Jr. signed a full professional contract with Louisville City to compete in the USL Championship.
+On September 27, 2021, Moguel signed a full professional contract with Louisville City to compete in the USL Championship.
 He made his debut for Louisville on October 23, 2021, appearing as a 79th–minute substitute during a 3–1 win over Memphis 901.

 New Mexico United

-On August 26, 2025, New Mexico United announced they had acquired Moguel Jr. on loan from Louisville City for the remainder of the 2025 USL Championship season.
+On August 26, 2025, New Mexico United announced they had acquired Moguel on loan from Louisville City for the remainder of the 2025 USL Championship season.